Food additives

 - Enzymatic preparations used to simulate biochemical reactions (in cheese preparations, bakery products, wine and brewery products, etc.)

-- Other additives used for various reasons: preservation, coloring, improving the texture, etc.
+- Other additives used for various reasons: preservation, coloring, texture improvement, etc.

 Did you say E...?